akienzle32/LIN1505-final-project/README.md

 (1) Henry cleared all the dishes from the table.
 (2) Henry cleared the table of all the dishes.

-Ensuring that the program only extracted sentences with the right syntax was the main hurdle to be overcome in writing this script, but in the end the program worked nicely.
+Ensuring that the program only extracted sentences with the right syntax was the main hurdle to overcome in writing this script.
+As this was the first program of more than 10 or so lines that I had written, it's possible that it could be made more elegant (and conform more to coding conventions).
+But in the end the program worked nicely, and because of time constraints my main goal was functionality.
 If you'd like to read a more detailed description of the motivation behind the project, please see the abstract included in this repository.